hsulipe/hsulipe/README.md

     - [AWS Certified Developer - Associate](https://www.credly.com/badges/e31fd487-5ac3-4268-8e74-5415ba61355f/public_url)
     - [HashiCorp Certified: Terraform Associate](https://www.credly.com/badges/87f5ca62-b686-4da2-8aa9-1dc63a8e2896/public_url)
 - 🕺 Fun Facts:
-    - I avoid social media, thats the reason I'm not on Twitter or Instagram.
+    - I avoid social media, that's the reason I'm not on Twitter or Instagram.
 But I hope they don't eliminate me at any interview because of this. 🙏
     - I love animals, I have one dog and three cats but I'm more a dog person. 🐶

 ### 🛠 Tech Stack